Where are the best places to watch the event?

-The 2017 Prudential RideLondon-Surrey Classic will once again feature multiple circuits in the Surrey Hills, including five passages through Dorking where there will be two big screens, making it a great sport for spectators.
+The Prudential RideLondon-Surrey Classic features multiple circuits in the Surrey Hills, including five passages through Dorking where there will be two big screens, making it a great sport for spectators.

 After cycling through Abinger Hammer and Westcott the riders will go through Dorking for the first time before heading south to Coldharbour to climb Leith Hill.

 Once the pro riders have climbed Leith Hill, they will head through Dorking again before tackling three circuits through Westhumble to Ranmore Common.
 They will then race back through Dorking for a final time and on to Box Hill.

 The direct route back into London, used by the 2012 Olympic road race, via Leatherhead, Oxshott and Esher, will see the distance from the final climb to the finish shortened, bringing into play a greater tactical element as the sprinters' teams battle to bring back any breakaway moves made in the hills.

 There will be a huge family-friendly festival in Kingston town centre, which the cyclists pass through twice.
 As well as lining the route to cheer on riders, spectators will be able to enjoy a bike-based street party and make the most of Kingston's many shops, restaurants and cafes.

 Green Park Big Screen

 The Prudential RideLondon-Surrey Classic will also be shown live on a big screen in Green Park, where you can meet friends and family to relax if you have taken part in the Prudential RideLondon-Surrey 100 or Prudential RideLondon-Surrey 46.